 A fascinating history

 Now, of course, the railway line is gone but the beauty of the area that attracted settlers all those years ago can still easily be seen along the Trail.
-From Hubley to Upper Tantallon, the Head of St. Margaret’s Bay, Masons Point, Boutilier’s point, Ingramport, Black Point and right to Hubbards, every part of its 33 km has something to offer no matter how you use it.
-So come and discover some natural beauty, get some fresh air and walk a Trail that has history at its heart.
+From Hubley to Upper Tantallon, the Head of St. Margaret’s Bay, Masons Point, Boutilier’s Point, Ingramport, Black Point and right to Hubbards, every part of its 33 km has something to offer no matter how you use it.